amvro23/essentials-ChEng/README.md

 - Steady State with Axial Dispersion / PFR - Steady State with Axial Dispersion (1 Example)

 ### Thermodynamics
-- Calculation of Thermodynamic Parameters (e.g., ΔHrx, Hi, Cpi e.t.c.) of 4 Parallel DRM Reactions (SRM1, SRM2, WGS, DRM) using NIST data / Thermodynamics - (DRM)
+- Thermodynamic Analysis of a Diluted Biogas Mixture & of 4 Parallel DRM Reactions (i.e., DRM, SRM1, SRM2, WGS) / Thermodynamic Analysis - Mixture & Reactions
 - Equilibrium Thermodynamics (Gibbs Energy Minimization) of the Dry Reforming Reaction Depicting the Conversion of Reactants CH4 and CO2 to CO, H2, and C as a Function of Temperature / Equilibrium Thermodynamics DRM

 ### Transient Behavior